brennacodes/trivia_machine/README.md

 I wanted to push myself to create something that was a little more dynamic and interactive than the Flashcards shown, and this is the result.

 #### A few fun facts:
 - The game is programmed to accept partial, but still correct answers.
-For example "skin" for "The skin", or "einstein" for "Albert Eisntein."
+For example "skin" for "The skin", or "einstein" for "Albert Einstein."
 - The game will let you play a mix of categories or a specific category.
 - You can quit at any time and the game will output either your score or a goodbye message if you haven't officially started a round yet.
+- The game is programmed to shuffle the questions with each new round, so you'll never get the same game twice.

 Hope you enjoy!